-Me and ‘Call me by your name
+Me and Call me by your name

 I am not a fan of reading popular literature.
 And, if there is a movie based on the book, I either watch the film or read the book.
 Preferably the book.
 If it was on me, I would have never picked up this book.
 I hated the book by the title itself.
 So cringeworthy!

-And years later, my friends randomly chooses to read ‘Call me by your name’, and falls in the love with the book.
+And years later, my friend randomly chooses to read ‘Call me by your name and falls in the love with the book.
 Then she insists that I should read it too.
 For reasons better known to the past Rajeev, I said yes.
 Since the first page, I have changed my perception of popular literature, and now I actively look to read them.
-Once, I was done with the book a lot of other references from life started to made sense to me.
+Once, I was done with the book a lot of other references from life started to make sense to me.
 Eventually, the title started to make so much sense to me.
 The last paragraph of the book is so overwhelmingly amazeballs.
 Beautiful indeed.

 Coincidently, I was reading this during the scorching summers of Delhi.
-Sometimes, I fail to understand was it love or just a summer fling.
-Italy’s summer, orchid, references to desire, and statues, the uncertainty of want, makes it more like a love that you know is nothing more than just a short-term quest.
+Sometimes, I fail to understand if was it love or just a summer fling.
+Italy’s summer, orchid, references to desire, and statues, the uncertainty of want, make it more like a love that you know is nothing more than just a short-term quest.
 Like a work of passion.
 I don’t know for what reasons, but they are.
 The desires are more directly associated with lust, than love.
 Whatever persisted between Elio, and Oliver can be just a summer fling.
 Would I like to believe that?
 No, never.

 PS: During my research to write, and understand André Aciman, I read a few of his other works about loss, exile, etc. The reader might wanna try them as well.
 He has had an interesting time exploring such emotions and starts an interesting conversation in the reader’s mind.